 If a reviewer is particularly upset, de-escalate the situation by responding privately.
 You can send them your email address or provide a phone number.
 This opens a personal form of communication.
-It also creates a calmer environment to address the reviewer’s issues.
+It also creates a calmer environment to address the guest’s issues.

 Request to Have Negative Reviews Removed